samysweb/counterSharp-experiments/README.md

 ```bash
 docker run -it -v `pwd`/results:/experiments/results samweb/countersharp-experiments
 ```

+By using a volume, the results are written to the host system rather than the docker container.
+You can remove the volume mounting option (`-v ...`), and create `/experiments/results` inside the container if you can spare the results.
+If you are using the volume and run into permission problems, then you need to give rights via SELinux: `chcon -Rt svirt_sandbox_file_t `pwd`/results`.

 | :exclamation:  This will create a writable folder `results` in your current folder which will hold any logs from experiments.  |
 |--------------------------------------------------------------------------------------------------------------------------------|